tujger/redequate/README.md

 Roles are:

-    AUTH - need to be logged in to access this page, ADMIN - administrator has higher priority access, DISABLED - user is suspended, has access to profile but no ability to edit, LOGIN - user not logged in,
-    USER - regular user,
+    AUTH - page can be shown to all users but user must be logged in to access the page, ADMIN - administrator has higher priority access, DISABLED - user is suspended, has access to profile but no ability to edit or do any actions, LOGIN - user not logged in; show page only to that users, USER - regular user,
     USER_NOT_VERIFIED - user that did not verify his e-mail yet